Neighbors Help Nab Burglars Who Broke Into Fair Lawn Home

 Uniformed officers who converged on the Plaza Road home near Broadway saw Gersson Hernandez Gomez, 30, and Saul Barrera, 39, both of Queens, emerge through a side door, Sgt.
 Sean Macys said.

-They apparently had used a pry bar to break into the house through the back, he said.
+They apparently had used a pry bar to break into the house through the back -- then dropped a pair of backpacks as they fled.

 The officers were pursuing the pair when Hernandez Gomez fell and injured his ankle, the sergeant said.
 He resisted arrest before being subdued and taken into custody, Macys said.